-9.6.1 Partnership Registered as a Limited Liability Partnership or as a Limited Liability Limited Partnership

-Problem: A general partnership or limited partnership holding title to real property in its partnership name has subsequently registered, pursuant to Section 7-60-144, C.R.S., as a registered limited liability partnership or as a registered limited liability limited partnership.
+9.6.1 Partnership Registered as a Limited Liability Partnership or as a Limited Liability Limited Partnership has subsequently registered, pursuant to Section 7-60-144, C.R.S., as a registered limited liability partnership or as a registered limited liability limited partnership.
 How may such a partnership's identity as a registered limited liability partnership or as a registered limited liability limited partnership be shown of record to be the same as the name under which such partnership holds title to make title to such real property marketable?